Mulberry Commons

 Mulberry Commons is an urban square and public park in Newark, New Jersey that opened in 2019.
-The Mulberry Commons Pedestrian Bridge broke ground in 2023.
+The Mulberry Commons Pedestrian Bridge broke ground in 2023 and has not yet begun construction.

 Background

-It was first proposed in 2005 to be the centerpiece of 22 acre of the city's Downtown surrounded by Gateway Center, Newark Penn Station, Government Center and Prudential Center, a 19,000 seat arena which opened in 2007.
+It was first proposed by Jerry Gottesman of Edison Parking in 2005 to provide a publicly-funded front yard for his private land holdings, provide a new direct elevated skybridge access from Newark Penn Station to parcels owned by Edison Parking, and be the centerpiece of 22 acre of the city's Downtown surrounded by Gateway Center, Newark Penn Station, Government Center and Prudential Center, a 19,000 seat arena which opened in 2007.
 The city had acquired the deed to the park land in conjunction with the construction of the arena, but the project had not been further developed.

 In March 2016, Mayor Ras J. Baraka announced a request for proposal for the park design.
 An official ground breaking ceremony took place October 2, 2017, and official opening of the first phase of the park took place May 30, 2019.
 It includes a city square of 2.5 acre.

 Mulberry Commons Pedestrian Bridge

-Phase 2 of the park broke ground in 2023 as the Mulberry Commons Pedestrian Bridge, a footbridge of 0.5 mi over McCarter Highway and the Northeast Corridor with direct access to the train platforms at Newark Penn Station.
+Phase 2 of the park held a symbolic groundbreaking ceremony in 2023 as the Mulberry Commons Pedestrian Bridge, a footbridge of 0.5 mi over McCarter Highway and the Northeast Corridor with direct access to the train platforms at Newark Penn Station.
+As of December 2025, actual construction has not commenced.
 Billed as the High Line of Newark, it will connect to Peter Francisco Park in the Ironbound, a neighborhood of the city known as "Little Portugal" and Little Brazil," which would be a link to Newark Riverfront Park.